Elijah Bond's Ouija Board Grave

-It wasn’t until 2007 that Robert Murch, a noted paranormal enthusiast and Ouija Board collector and historian, set out to find the grave, and Elijah Bond finally got the respect he deserved for his invention.
-Murch claims it took him fifteen years to locate the precise grave in the Green Mount Cemetery in Baltimore, Maryland – and several of those spent working closely with the cemetery owners themselves to accurately identify the grave.
+But in 2007, Robert Murch, a paranormal enthusiast and Ouija board collector, located the grave and Elijah Bond finally got the acclaim for his invention.
+Murch claims it took him 15 years to locate the precise grave in Baltimore’s Green Mount Cemetery, several of those spent working closely with the cemetery owners.

-Volunteers and donation funds were pulled together to create Bond’s truly memorable headstone, which bears the traditional name, birth and death dates on one side, and a replication of a Ouija Board carved into the other.
-The grave is now a popular destination for nostalgia fans and people interested in the supernatural, meaning that after years of resting in obscurity, Elijah Bond himself is finally being communicated with, one way or another.
+Volunteers and donation funds were pulled together to create Bond’s truly memorable headstone, which bears the traditional name, birth and death dates on one side, and a replication of a Ouija board carved into the other.
+The grave is now a popular destination for nostalgia fans and people interested in the supernatural.
+After years of resting in obscurity, Elijah Bond himself is finally being communicated with, one way or another.

 Know Before You Go